bn4t/verteilzentrum/README.md

 ##### name
 The name of the list which also serves as the list address.
 ##### whitelist
-Array of whitelisted email addresses which are allowed to subscribe to the list.
+Array of whitelisted email addresses which are allowed to interact with the list.
 Supports wildcards.

 If empty the whitelist is disabled.
 ##### blacklist